How to Become a Kinesiologist

 Step 1: Study Biology, Chemistry, Physics, and Math in High School

-To study kinesiology at the college level, learners should develop a solid foundation in science and math in high school.
+To study kinesiology at the college level, you should develop a solid foundation in science and math in high school.
 Typically, kinesiology programs require chemistry, biology, physics, and calculus coursework.
-Applicants can improve their odds of admission by taking AP classes in these subjects.
+Improve your odds of admission by taking AP classes in these subjects.

-Some schools also provide conditional offers or pathway programs that permit students to take prerequisites prior to starting their degree.
+Some schools also provide conditional offers or pathway programs that permit you to take prerequisites before starting your degree.

 Step 2: Earn a Bachelor's Degree in Kinesiology

-Programmatic accreditation can also be important.
-For example, the Commission on Accreditation of Allied Health Education Programs (CAAHEP) recognizes high-achieving health science programs.
+Programmatic accreditation can be important for healthcare degrees like kinesiology.
+For example, the Commission on Accreditation of Allied Health Education Programs (CAAHEP) recognizes high-achieving health sciences programs.

-Some additional program considerations for kinesiology students include the facilities housed in a health science department and available internship opportunities.
-Within a kinesiology program, degree-seekers may find specializations in exercise science, rehabilitation science, exercise physiology, and sports performance.
-Specializations can expand and strengthen career options.
+You should also consider the facilities housed in a health sciences department and available internship opportunities.
+Within a kinesiology program, you may find specializations in exercise science, rehabilitation science, exercise physiology, and sports performance.
+Specializations can expand and strengthen your career options.

 Step 3: Consider a Master's Degree in Kinesiology

-Completing a master's degree in kinesiology can open the door to advanced positions in physical therapy and athletic training, as well as specialist positions in rehabilitation.
+Earning a master’s degree in kinesiology can open the door to advanced positions in physical therapy and athletic training, as well as specialist positions in rehabilitation.
 You can specialize in areas like sports medicine, health promotion, and gerontology.
-Classes you might find in a master's program for this subject range from genetics, muscle physiology, and health science statistics to measurement and instrumentation, professional practice, and biomechanical modeling.

 Step 4: Become a Registered Kinesiotherapist

-Kinesiotherapists use rehabilitative and therapeutic exercises to improve patients' physical and mental states.
-In coordination with the American Kinesiotherapy Association and the Council on Professional Standards for Kinesiotherapy (COPSKT), CAAHEP provides accreditation to various kinesiotherapy programs that meet the highest standards in the field.
+Kinesiotherapists use rehabilitative and therapeutic exercises to improve patients’ physical and mental states.
+In coordination with the American Kinesiotherapy Association (AKTA) and the Council on Professional Standards for Kinesiotherapy (COPSKT), CAAHEP accredits various kinesiotherapy programs that meet high standards.

-Graduates from these programs who register with COPSKT, possess a minimum 2.5 GPA, and have at least 1,000 hours of clinical experience can sit for the registered kinesiotherapist (RKT) credentialing examination.
+Graduates from these programs who register with COPSKT, have a minimum 2.5 GPA, and have at least 1,000 hours of clinical experience can sit for the registered kinesiotherapist (RKT) credentialing exam.
 The RKT credential can provide career advancement opportunities and increase your earning potential.

-Registration can also lead to a clinical specialization, which may give RKTs greater prestige and an even larger competitive advantage on the job market.
+Registration can also lead to a clinical specialization, which may give RKTs greater prestige and a competitive advantage on the job market.

 Step 5: Get a Job as a Kinesiologist